the demon Allocer (Alloces) in the Ars Goetia

 Allocer is an infernal entity known primarily from the Ars Goetia and similar grimoires, which detail the hierarchy and characteristics of the 72 Spirits of Solomon.
 He is generally recognized as a Duke in the ranks of Hell, holding a command position over a formidable army of lesser demonic entities.

-His essential nature is that of a purveyor of dark knowledge and influence.
-Summoners sought him out for his ability to reveal hidden mysteries in the heavens, particularly in astronomy and the liberal arts.
+At his core, Allocer is known for spreading dark knowledge and influence.
+Summoners called on him to uncover hidden mysteries in the heavens, especially in astronomy and the liberal arts.

-However, his knowledge is not benign.
-Rather, it is often tied to inciting lust and the temptation of forbidden truths.
-The demon’s reputation comes from his inclusion in the core texts of Solomonic magic, where he is consistently described with a unique and frightening physical appearance, reinforcing his identity as a powerful and malevolent spirit of the underworld.
+However, his knowledge is not harmless.
+It is often linked to stirring up lust and tempting people with forbidden truths.
+His reputation comes from being featured in key Solomonic magic texts, where he is always described with a unique and frightening look, showing his power as a malevolent spirit of the underworld.

 “Allocer” Meaning